touchgfx/touchgfx-open-repository/README.md

 <img align="left" src="http://touchgfx.com/static/touchgfx_demos.png">

-# Licensing
+# License Terms

-All widgets, containers and mixins found in this repository are free software for both commercial and non-commericial use.
-You may use, copy, redistribute and modify the files as needed.
-The code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+All software, including widgets, containers and mixins and codes found in this repository (hereinafter referred to collectively as the “Software”) are available to download free of charge and the Software may be used for both commercial and non-commercial purposes.
+You may use, copy, redistribute and modify the Software as needed.
+The code is distributed in the hope that it will be useful.

+Read Full License Terms document <a href="license.txt">here</a>.

 # Ownership